memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 which we can simplify to `c3 = c1 [x := y]`.

 It's worth pointing out that we get an extra renaming `[x := y]` out of this process.
-This is important in general, as both `c1` and `c3` could have many slots; it's important to know which one corresponds to which.
+This is important in general, as both `c1` and `c3` could have many variables; it's important to know which one corresponds to which.

 So now, we can simplify our slotted e-graph: